devizer/parallel-wait-for/README.md

 For connection string examples please take a look at `environment` sub tree of intergation tests via [docker-compose.yml](https://github.com/devizer/DockerLab/blob/master/compose/docker-compose.yml) on travis-ci.org

 ### Installer
-It is a single `sh`-script for all the 6 platforms:
+It is a single sh-script for all the 6 platforms:
 * Linux x64
 * Linux arm 32bit (v7+)
 * Linux armv8 64 bit (aarch64)